epsi-rns/AlumniBook-SF2/README.md

 AlumniBook on Symfony
 =====================

-This is my first symfony application.
+This is a rewrite of symfony application.
 For learning purpose so others may have sample and speed up their development process.